Active Tour from Yunnan in China to Laos

 Day 2: LIJIANG

-Arrival in Lijiang.
-Transfer by taxi to the old town of Lijiang.
-Breakfast at our own cost in one of the many coffee shops in the center of town.
+Upon arrival Lijiang you are transferred to the old town of Lijiang for your breakfast in one of the many coffee shops in the center of town.

 Drive to Shuhe old town.
 Shuhe was once a busy trading post on the “Tea and Horse Road”, a branch of the southern Silk Road.
 A small river flows through the middle of the idyllic village of Shuhe, and many of the ancient wooden houses have been restored and converted into trendy bars or restaurants.
 Check in at the hotel.
 Round trip through Shuhe.
 Overnight accommodation is at Shuhe.